 Comment:

 Description of the length type parameter is not clear enough.
 Constraint C1165 states that the length type parameter must be assumed, but it may not be suitable for dummy arguments of the generic subprogram.

+Consideration might be insufficient for the case that the dummy argument of a generic subprogram is polymorphic.
+Both selections by declared type at compile time and by dynamic type at runtime might be required.

 Summary

 This paper proposed the following language extensions for the generic subprogram:

-The GENERIC prefix and the generic-spec allowed in a FUNCTION and SUBROUTINE statements,
+The GENERIC prefix and the generic-spec that specify a subprogram as generic,

-Listed type specifiers of the declaration-type-spec in a type declaration statement,

-Listed kind specifiers and * of the kind-selector or char-selector in a type declaration statement,
+Extension of the type declaration statement that specifies alternative types, kinds and ranks of the dummy arguments of a generic subprogram,

+Extension of the interface block that specifies the explicit interfaces of generic subprograms, and

-rank-value-range-list of RANK clause, and
+Extension of the SELECT RANK and TYPE constructs for alternative types, kinds and ranks.

-RANKOF clause in a type declaration statement.

-A function or subroutine subprogram with the GENERIC prefix is a generic subprogram.
-A generic subprogram defines multiple specific procedures and the generic identifier, that is a generic name, an operator or assignment, or a defined I/O. So far, the generic names, operators, and defined I/O provided by the generic identifier mechanism bring great convenience to library users.
-However, this often required the library provider to create tens or hundreds of specific subprograms; otherwise, they had no choice but to program in a processor-dependent manner or to program leaving decision and branch costs at runtime.
+So far, the generic names, operators, assignments, and defined I/O’s provided by the generic identifier mechanism bring great convenience to library users.
+However, this often required the library providers to create tens or hundreds of specific subprograms; otherwise, they had no choice but to program in a processor-dependent manner or to program leaving decision and branch costs at runtime.
 Since the generic subprogram significantly reduces the size of the code that describes the specific subprograms, it reduces programming and maintenance costs without compromising execution performance and portability.

 Acknowledgments

-I would like to thank John Reid for reading this paper and suggesting some improvements to the presentation and Tomohiro Degawa and the user group Fortran-jp for discussing it from the user’s perspective and offering practical suggestions.
-And I also thank Hiroyuki Sato for useful comments, and Masayuki Takata and Toshihiro Suzuki for pointing out improvements in examples and descriptions.
-Discussions on the Generics subgroup Mailing List were helpful in improving the alternative type specifier.
+I would like to thank John Reid for reading this paper and suggesting some improvements to the presentation.
+It was his idea to extend SELECT constructs to handle generic dummy arguments.
+Tomohiro Degawa and the user group Fortran-jp for discussing it from the user’s perspective and offering practical suggestions.
+And I also thank Hiroyuki Sato and Yasuhiro Hayashi for their useful comments, and Masayuki Takata and Toshihiro Suzuki for pointing out improvements in examples and descriptions.
+Discussions with Thomas Clune, Brad Richardson, and the Generics subgroup helped improve the alternative type specifier.

 History